kajchang/S.A.R.A.H./reddit/README.md

 # S.A.R.A.H.

-A Discord Bot for the [NovaBlitz](https://novablitz.com/) card game.
+A Reddit Bot for the [NovaBlitz](https://novablitz.com/) card game.

 Live on Reddit at [Nova_Sarah](https://www.reddit.com/user/Nova_Sarah).